itajenglish/QueDJ/README.md

 # QueDJ
 ## Full Stack CRUD App

+* DJ Social Network that allows you to submit songs to a que for your favorite DJ to play.

 ### Setup Instructions
 - Run NPM install inside root folder
 - Create Postgress Database quedj